 Autumn is the moose hunting season

-Moose hunting season begins this year on the 1st of September in Lapland, Kuusamo and Taivalkoski, and breaks for few weeks before starting again on the 12th of October in the whole country.
+Moose hunting season began in 2020 on the 1st of September in Lapland, Kuusamo and Taivalkoski, and breaks for few weeks before starting again on the 10th of October in the whole country.
 It ends latest in mid January or earlier if all the permits in the area have been used.

 If you are interested in moose hunting, check out the Finnish Wildlife Agency website for more information.
 In short, everyone who hunts in Finland is required to pay the state a game management fee and you also need a Finnish hunting licence and you need to pass a Finnish shooting test.